cran-task-views/MetaAnalysis/MetaAnalysis.md

 ### Data-sets

-- `r pkg("metadat")` provides a large number of data-sets used in meta-analysis.
+- `r pkg("metadat")` provides more than 100 data-sets used in meta-analysis.
 - `r pkg("psymetadata")` provides more data-sets from meta-analyses in psychology research.
 - `r pkg("tracenma")` provides a database of network systematic reviews for use in checking transitivity.
 - `r pkg("KenSyn")` provides data-sets to accompany a French language book on meta-analysis in the agricultural sciences.
 - `r pkg("metabolic")` provides data and code for a published meta-analysis.
+- `r pkg("metabook")` contains code and data-sets to accompany a general text on meta-analysis.

 ### Interfaces